 My Johnstone’s trade satinwood review

-As a professional decorator, I’m very familiar with Johnstone’s Satin.
+As a professional decorator, I’m very familiar with Johnstone’s Trade Satin.
 I find it very easy to apply, opacity is great, and the finish is fantastic.
-It takes a little while for this paint to cure and harden up, so go easy with the sandpaper in-between coats.
+It takes a little while for this paint to cure and harden, so go easy with the the sandpaper between coats.

 The paint comes condensed.
-You can use it straight out of the tin if you need to apply thick coats.
-For everyday use you can dilute it slightly with white spirit for better flow and less brush marks.
-It has a bit of a shine to it for the first few days, but this calms down slowly over the course of two weeks or so, leaving a contemporary flat finish.
+You can use it straight out of the tin if you need to apply thicker coats.
+For everyday use, you can dilute it slightly with white spirit for better flow and fewer brush marks.
+It has a bit of a shine to it for the first few days, but this calms down gradually over the course of a couple of weeks, leaving a more contemporary, flatter finish.

-There is a massive drawback to Johnstone’s Trade Satin; As with a lot of other oil-based products, Johnstone’s seems to discolour faster than its competitors.
+There is a significant drawback to Johnstone’s Trade Satin.
+As with a lot of other oil-based products, it seems to discolour faster than its competitors.
 We’re not talking weeks, but you can see the difference after a few months.
 Some may argue that a few months of a painted surface looking fresh is enough.
 For me, I like to know the surfaces I’m painting will stand the test of time.

 Conclusion

-Johnstone’s Trade Satin is easy to apply, looks great, leaves an awesome finish, but will discolour after a few months.
-Especially in areas of low-light.
+Johnstone’s Trade Satin is easy to apply, looks great, and leaves an excellent finish, but it will discolour after a few months — especially in areas of low light.
 Click here for more information, or to see latest prices.

 Review Summary